DrC0okie/scanalyze/docs/project_management/scanalyze_rapport.md

-Every time a release is created, the APK is built, an deployed to a S3 bucket.
-This allows the users to download the APK directly from our landing page
+Using this extra GitHub action, when a release is made on GitHub, the APK is built and placed in an S3 bucket.
+This makes it easy for us to add a direct download link for the APK on our landing page, so users can download the app directly.

 ```yaml
 # .github/workflows/deploy.yml